NadimGhaznavi/myzodb/_posts/2024-06-05-ZODB-Schema.md

 # ZODB Schema for db4e

 The diagram shows the node names in the backend ZODB storage.
+B-Trees are used as container objects.

 <pre class="mermaid">
   classDiagram